Data Quality Metric Library

 Metric Purpose

-Confirm that count activity for reported financial year is well targetted to understand traffic demand and is being loaded to the asset database.
+Confirm that count activity for the reported financial year is well targetted to understand traffic demand and is being loaded to the asset database.

 Consequence of Poor Quality Data

 Poor traffic count data is likely to lead to poor traffic estimating and understanding of the current and changing demand on the network in terms of traffic volume and loading.
+As a result, this can also lead to inaccurate decision-making such as incorrect allocation of treatment selection.

 Potential reason(s) for not being at the expected standard unique to this metric